steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 And we're close to maybe the most important.
 And that is this.

+---

-Suppose I ask you this question.
+#### Suppose I ask you this question.

-Suppose I start with a matrix A and I want to end with a matrix U. I want to say what matrix does the whole job?
+Suppose I start with a matrix A and I want to end with a matrix U. What matrix does the whole job?

 What matrix takes me from A to U, using the letters I've got?
 And the answer is simple.